EliasBorrajo/VsEat-Livraison-de-nourriture-BERZ/README.md

 Also if your project will require authentication like passwords or usernames, this is a good section to include the credentials.

-6. Include Credits
-If you worked on the project as a team or an organization, list your collaborators/team members.
-You should also include links to their GitHub profiles and social media too.

-Also, if you followed tutorials or referenced a certain material that might help the user to build that particular project, include links to those here as well.

-This is just a way to show your appreciation and also to help others get a first hand copy of the project.

-7. Add a License
-For most README files, this is usually considered the last part.
-It lets other developers know what they can and cannot do with your project.

-We have different types of licenses depending on the kind of project you are working on.
-Depending on the one you will choose it will determine the contributions your project gets.

-The most common one is the GPL License which allows other to make modification to your code and use it for commercial purposes.
-If you need help choosing a license, use check out this link: https://choosealicense.com/

-Up to this point what we have covered are the minimum requirements for a good README.
-But you might also want to consider adding the following sections to make it more eye catching and interactive.